This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Frequently Asked Questions

-This is subjective, but the HP Spectre x360 14 features a more traditional keyboard with deeper 1.3mm key travel versus the Dell XPS's 1.0mm travel, which some users prefer.
-However, Dell's haptic trackpad is larger and more responsive, though it requires an adjustment period.
-Both offer excellent typing experiences overall.
+This depends on what you prefer.
+The HP Spectre x360 14 has a more traditional keyboard with 1.3mm key travel versus Dell's shallow 1.0mm travel, which some people find too flat.
+Dell's haptic trackpad is larger and more responsive, though it takes some getting used to.
+Both are quality typing experiences—I'd recommend trying them in person if possible.